nsacyber/Windows-Secure-Host-Baseline/README.md

 Now extract the downloaded zip file and load the PowerShell code used for apply the policies.

 1. Right click on the zip file and select **Extract All**
-1. At the dialog remove **Secure-Host-Baseline-master** from the end of the path since it will extract the files to a Secure-Host-Baseline-master folder by default
+1. At the dialog remove **Windows-Secure-Host-Baseline-master** from the end of the path since it will extract the files to a Windows-Secure-Host-Baseline-master folder by default
 1. Click the **Extract** button
-1. Rename the **Secure-Host-Baseline-master** folder to **Secure-Host-Baseline**
+1. Rename the **Windows-Secure-Host-Baseline-master** folder to **Windows-Secure-Host-Baseline**
 1. Open a PowerShell prompt as an administrator
-1. Import the [Group Policy PowerShell module](./Scripts/GroupPolicy.psm1) to load the code into the PowerShell session: `Import-Module -Name .\Secure-Host-Baseline\Scripts\GroupPolicy.psm1`
+1. Import the [Group Policy PowerShell module](./Scripts/GroupPolicy.psm1) to load the code into the PowerShell session: `Import-Module -Name .\Windows-Secure-Host-Baseline\Scripts\GroupPolicy.psm1`

 ### Applying the policies